5.2 Opportunities and Challenges of Open Culture

 - Educate audiences about the work: the institution can also use the opportunity to educate its audience about the work.
 In general, newsflashes might increase the views of certain objects or works; when a public conversation is happening, it is more likely that people will look for that information on the web.
 That offers the opportunity to bring people’s attention to the context of the work or object, either on the institution’s website or through third-party websites, news outlets, etc.

 - Offer non-mandatory guidelines or protocols: building community norms is also a good way to encourage good reuse of works.
-There are different ways in which you can encourage this behaviour, from FAQ sections to buttons and reminders when people download a work that serve as a gentle nudge.
+There are different ways in which you can encourage appropriate behaviour, from FAQ sections to buttons and reminders when people download a work that serve as a gentle nudge.

 Challenge: Wrong, messy or inaccurate metadata or information